Oligomer Formation in Evaporating Aqueous Glyoxal and Methyl Glyoxal Solutions

 Digital USD Citation

 Loeffler, Kirsten W.; Koehler, Charles A.; Paul, Nichole M.; and De Haan, David O., "Oligomer Formation in Evaporating Aqueous Glyoxal and Methyl Glyoxal Solutions" (2006).
-Chemistry and Biochemistry Faculty Publications.
+Chemistry and Biochemistry: Faculty Scholarship.
 12.